When Doctors Say Nothing Wrong: Lyme Disease in Children

 For people trying to work with Lyme disease, productivity often needs to be redefined.
 Some benefit from flexible hours rather than fixed schedules.
 Others focus on fewer tasks done well.
 Some discover that working two focused hours in the morning and stopping before symptoms escalate allows them to remain engaged, rather than pushing through a full day and losing the entire week.

 Parents and professionals navigating how to parent or work with Lyme disease often carry guilt.
-They feel guilty about resting, about canceling plans, about asking for help, or about no longer being who they were.
+They feel guilty about resting, canceling plans, asking for help, or no longer being who they were.

 But guilt does not reduce inflammation, improve cognition, or restore stamina.
 It only drains the limited energy that remains.
 Learning to release guilt is not selfish.
 For many patients, it is medically necessary.